-As long as you’re cooperating with your soon to be ex-spouse and they are willing to sign, that’s ok.
-It’s common to submit an application with an explanation stating that they parties are separated at the time; however, the marriage was real while we lasted, and a divorce is pending.
+As long as you’re cooperating with your soon-to-be-ex-spouse and they are willing to sign, that’s ok.
+It’s common to submit an application with an explanation stating that the parties are separated at the time; however, the marriage was real while we lasted, and a divorce is pending.
 That’s ok.
 Both parties may submit and sign a statement to that effect, and that would be a legitimate basis to request the removal of conditions.

 Is it common for the ex-spouse to be called for an interview when the immigrant spouse is applying to remove the residency conditions?

 It’s not common for the ex-spouse to be called to the interview if the divorce is final.
 Both spouses are required to go to an interview if the divorce is not final or the divorce is pending.

 It’s common for immigration to interview an immigrant spouse when that spouse seeks to remove conditions after a divorce because Immigration officers want to ask you questions to see if the marriage was valid.

 What happens if the soon to be ex-spouse decides not to attend the interview?

 It is not advisable; because Immigration can deny the request to remove conditions for not showing up.
 It’s presumed that the application is abandoned when a spouse does not show up to the interview.
 If this happens, you can refile your request to remove conditions after the divorce is finalized.